j-wng/ideptoolkit/terms.md

 ### 3. Creator / Contributor (Recommended)

-The **CREATOR** element is **required** (if known), while the CONTRIBUTOR element is recommended.
+##### A. Creator

-##### DEFINITION:
+The entity or entities primarily responsible for making the content of the resource (i.e. author, artist, etc.)

-CREATOR: The entity or entities primarily responsible for making the content of the resource (i.e. author, photographer, artist, etc).
-This element is required if the creator of a resource is known.
+##### B. Contributor

-CONTRIBUTOR: Those responsible for making contributions to the intellectual or artistic content, or the physical production and dissemination, of the resource (i.e. publisher, translator, editor, distributor, etc.).
+Those responsible for making contributions to the intellectual or artistic content, or the physical production and dissemination, of the resource (i.e. translator, editor, etc.).

-##### GUIDELINES for creating values for the CREATOR and CONTRIBUTOR elements
+##### Preferred sources for Creator and Contributor names:

-It is preferred to take the creator or contributor's name from a standard naming authority file.
-For IDEP collections, the preferred authority is the [Virtual International Authority File](https://viaf.org) (VIAF).
-If the name is not found in VIAF, other authority files, such as the Library of Congress Name Authority File (LCNAF), Union List of Artists’ Names (ULAN), or another national authority can be used.
-If a name does not appear in an authority file, you may establish it in the spreadsheet using the form `LASTname, FIRSTname`.
+* Virtual International Authority File (VIAF): [https://viaf.org](https://viaf.org)

-In the **Authority** column, indicate the code for the authority source from which the name was taken (VIAF, LCNAF, ULAN, etc.).
-If the name does not appear in an authority file, the source code should be "**local**."
+* Library of Congress Name Authority File (LCNAF): [http://id.loc.gov/authorities/names.html](hyyp://id.loc.gov/authorities/names.html)

-In the case of multiple creators and/or contributors (of the same type), enter each name separated by `/` in the cell.
-For multiple contributor types (1 editor, 1 translator), enter the names into separate CONTRIBUTOR columns.
-Contributor columns must be qualified to indicate the role played (i.e. publisher, editor, etc.).
-There are a few options available in the template pull-down menu.
-If these do not accurately reflect the role, you may consult the [MARC Code List: Relator codes](https://www.loc.gov/marc/relators/relaterm.html) or the [ULAN role table](http://www.getty.edu/vow/ULANRolePopup).
+* Getty Union List of Artists' Names (ULAN): [http://www.getty.edu/research/tools/vocabularies/ulan](http://www.getty.edu/research/tools/vocabularies/ulan/)

-If CREATOR is unknown, metadata contributors are strongly encouraged to make use of the **CONTRIBUTOR** element.
+If a person’s name does not appear in an authority file, establish it following the form LASTname, FIRSTname or according to the convention of the original language.
+If an organization’s name does not appear in an authority file, use the organization’s full, preferred name (not an abbreviation, etc.).

 ```
 EXAMPLES (Creator)